JornToomingas/JornToomingas/README.md

 - 👋 Hi, I'm Jörn!
 - 🎓 IT student passionate about coding, problem-solving, and learning new tech.
 - 🌱 Always growing and eager to collaborate on cool projects.
+- 📚 I'm currently learning HTML5 and Powershell.
+- ✨Always excited to learn something new!

 ## 🛠️ Tools & Tech:

 These are the tools and technologies I’m currently working with:

 - 💻 **Languages**:
   ![HTML5](https://img.shields.io/badge/html5-%23E34F26.svg?style=for-the-badge&logo=html5&logoColor=white)